Iraq forces open fire during new clashes with protesters

 On Tuesday six demonstrators were killed and more than 20 wounded during the bloodiest day of clashes with security officials, a local official and medics said.

-The authorities said that 30 security personnel were wounded in the violence.
+The authorities said that 30 security personnel were also wounded in the violence "by grenades and incendiary objects".

+Commander Jamil al-Shammari said an overnight curfew was being imposed and more security personnel deployed in the city.

+Iraqi security forces are deployed in the southern city of Basra on September 5, 2018, after six died in the bloodiest day of protests over poor public services in the southern city

-The United Nations envoy to Iraq has called for "calm" in Basra and urged the authorities "to avoid using disproportionate, lethal force against the demonstrators".
+The United Nations envoy to Iraq had called for "calm" in Basra ahead of Wednesday's clashes and urged the authorities "to avoid using disproportionate, lethal force against the demonstrators".

+Representative Jan Kubis also asked the government to "investigate and hold accountable those responsible for the outbreak of violence" and "do its utmost to respond to the people's rightful demands of clean water and electricity supplies".

 In his weekly press conference in Baghdad on Tuesday, Iraqi Prime Minister Haider al-Abadi said he had ordered "no real bullets ... to be fired, in the direction of protesters or in the air".